-New Paul Revere House Education and Visitor Center at Lathrop Place to Open on December 3
+Paul Revere House Education and Visitor Center at Lathrop Place

-The Paul Revere Memorial Association will open its new Education and Visitor Center at Lathrop Place to the public on Saturday December 3, 2016.
-This marks the culmination of a remarkable, once-in-a-lifetime acquisition and multi-year construction effort to make the Paul Revere House historic site fully handicapped accessible, provide modern amenities for all our visitors, debut a new permanent exhibit on Paul Revere’s ride, share changing exhibits on his fascinating business career, offer new programs in dedicated spaces, and expand our museum shop.
+The Paul Revere Memorial Association’s Education and Visitor Center at Lathrop Place makes the Paul Revere House historic site fully handicapped accessible, provides modern amenities for all our visitors, features a permanent exhibit on Paul Revere’s ride, changing exhibits on his fascinating business career, offer new programs in dedicated spaces, and an expanded museum shop.

 The new Center is perfectly located in an abutting 1835 row house that sits on land that once belonged to Paul Revere.
 Key features of Lathrop Place, an important but formerly forlorn historic building (windows, stairways, fireplaces, and clapboards) have been lovingly restored.